-The best time management tool in the world has in fact nothing to do with “time management” at all.
-You may have been expecting me to present some kind to-do list system, time management software or other tip that can save you a few minutes or a few hours here or there.
-However this time management tool will literally save you years of hard work – get better at what you do .
+The best time management tool in the world has, in fact, nothing to do with “time management” at all.
+You may have been expecting me to present some kind to-do list system, time management software or another tip that can save you a few minutes or a few hours here or there.
+However, this time management tool will literally save you years of hard work – get better at what you do.

 What books are the top ten percent in your field reading?
 What courses are they taking?